- Off road parking

 - Broadband / WiFi

-Three bedrooms: 1 x king-size double, 1 x double, 1 x ground floor family room with 1 x twin and 1 x pull-out stacker bed with en-suite shower, basin and WC.
-Bathroom with bath with shower over, basin and WC.
+Three bedrooms: 1 x king-size double, 1 x double, Bathroom with bath with shower over, basin and WC.
+1 x ground floor family room with 2 single beds and 1 pull-out bed with en-suite shower, basin and WC.
 Open plan living area with well-equipped kitchen, dining area and sitting area.

 This property offers the following short breaks: